stellapm/PetFoodAnalyzer/README.md

 * Add product
 * Manage user roles

+Other functionality
+* Cron job: Each night at 00:00 reported reviews are deleted
+* Interceptors: tracking user session + timing out sessions for users not active within the last 30min
+* Evens: Welcome email is sent to newly registered users

 # Future/Upcoming upgrades
 * Moderators and admins should be able to delete products
 * Admins can delete brands